deklanowski/karaf-commands/README.md

-# karaf-dependency-commands
+# karaf-commands
-Karaf console commands to display feature dependency information in useful ways.
+A compendium of useful karaf commands for Apache Karaf 4.x